About this day

 Shining light on the brain Gemma Bale, University College London

 How could an old-fashioned light bulb revolutionise hospital brain monitoring?
-Using the physics of light, a bit of engineering and some biology, Gemma will show you how build a machine to measure brain activity and why this technology should be in the hospitals of the future.
+Gemma will show you how build a machine to measure brain activity and why this technology should be in the hospitals of the future.

 About Gemma Bale